riquems/enhancedtak/README.md

 ## How to install

 ### Manual
-- Move the files you downloaded (EnhancedTAK.exe and EnhancedTAK.hpi) to your TA:K folder.
+- Move the files you downloaded (EnhancedTAK.exe, EnhancedTAK.hpi and MonarchsFix.hpi) to your TA:K folder.
 - Launch EnhancedTAK.exe (you may want to create a shortcut for it too).

 Use [DXWnd](http://kingdoms.catsboard.com/t1522-how-to-use-dxwnd) to improve even more your experience.
+The reason Monarchs Fix is separated is that, when playing on different versions, your opponent monarch animation won't work.
+So you may want to disable it when playing multiplayer (it's just a visual thing tho).

-### Auto
+### Auto install
 - Not available yet.

 ## Features